 Many clients save over 40% in taxes when considering their marginal rates.
 But a cash balance plan can be especially appealing in states like California, where the top marginal income tax rate is 13.3%.
 With the maximum federal rate at 37%, employers who reside in states with no (or negligible) state tax can make a big difference.

 How much can I contribute?

-This enables business owners to put away large amounts into retirement and build tax-deferred accounts.
+This enables solo business owners to put away large amounts into retirement and build tax-deferred accounts.
 That is why defined benefit plans are great for business owners who have higher-than-average compensations.
 It may be the best financial decision you can make for your future.

 It is important to understand all your options when determining which type of retirement plans you will offer in your company or practice.
 We can help you put together a solid IRS approved plan to your advantage.